Libya Gaddafi rape victims to be compensated

 Its decree, which needs congressional approval, would put the women on the same level as wounded ex-fighters and entitle them to compensation.

 Pro-Gaddafi forces are alleged to have used rape as a weapon.

 As Libya marks three years since the uprising began, voters are electing a body to write a new constitution.

-It will be made up of 60 people - 20 from each of Libya's three regions.'No burden'
+It will be made up of 60 people - 20 from each of Libya's three regions.

 During the revolution, the International Criminal Court said it had collected evidence that Col Gaddafi had ordered the rape of women as a weapon against rebel forces.

 The BBC's Rana Jawad in the capital, Tripoli, says recognising rape victims is an unprecedented move in the conservative North African state, where it is a taboo subject.